-In my case, the information is accurate, although I have run other people's names in the system and found some data inaccurate - claiming relationships to people with the same last name that are not correct.
+In my case, the information is accurate - albeit incomplete.
+I have run other people's names in the system and found some data inaccurate - claiming relationships to people with the same last name that are not correct.
 It is interesting that after publishing online all this information that they somehow felt that the last four digits of my phone number should be blanked out.
 That data is available on the online white pages and a number of other sites and indeed, is on my own website.
 They have privacy concerns about my address and phone number, but not more intimate information.
 Weird.

 But getting back to "should you be concerned about this information being online?"
 I would answer "NO" and let me explain why.